-The 2018 pre-tax margin Performance-Based RSU awards have an entry opportunity equal to 50% of the target award value, a target opportunity of 100% of the target award value, and a maximum or "stretch" opportunity equal to 200% of the target award value.
+The 2019 pre-tax margin Performance-Based RSU awards have an entry opportunity equal to 50% of the target award value, a target opportunity of 100% of the target award value, and a maximum or "stretch" opportunity equal to 200% of the target award value.
 Payment opportunities under the relative pre-tax margin Performance-Based RSUs are subject to linear interpolation between performance levels.
-In accordance with ASC Topic 718, Compensation-Stock Compensation ("ASC Topic 718"), and as noted in the 2018 Summary Compensation Table below, the grant date fair value of the relative pre-tax margin Performance-Based RSUs is at zero based on the probability of satisfaction of the required performance conditions as of the grant date.
+In accordance with ASC Topic 718, Compensation-Stock Compensation ("ASC Topic 718"), and as noted in the 2019 Summary Compensation Table below, the grant date fair value of the relative pre-tax margin Performance-Based RSUs is reflected at the entry level based on the deemed probability of satisfaction of the required performance conditions as of the grant date (consistent with applicable accounting rules).
 As discussed above, the Committee believes that improvement in pre-tax margin continues to be an appropriate metric for motivating executive performance in line with stockholder interests.

 • Time-vested RSUs.
-The other half of the 2018 long-term incentive opportunity was delivered in the form of time-vested and stock-settled RSU awards that vest in one-third increments on February 28, 2019, 2020 and 2021.
-The February 2018 awards were granted pursuant to the Company's 2017 Incentive Compensation Plan.
+The other half of the 2019 long-term incentive opportunity was delivered in the form of time-vested and stock-settled RSU awards that vest in one-third increments on February 28, 2020, 2021 and 2022.
+The February 2019 awards were granted pursuant to the Company's 2017 Incentive Compensation Plan.
 The number of RSUs granted was calculated based on the target opportunity value divided by the closing price per share of Common Stock on the date of grant, rounded up to the nearest whole share.